 - i.
-Every contract exceeding the value of £100,000 must state: - The work to be done or the services to be provided and/ or the materials to be supplied - The price and any discounts - The time within which the contract is to be carried out - Also, a determination should be made by the technical advisor, and agreed with Internal Audit, through assessment of the
+Every contract exceeding the value of £100,000 must state: - The work to be done or the services to be provided and/ or the materials to be supplied

-- ii.
+- The price and any discounts - The time within which the contract is to be carried out - Also, a determination should be made by the technical advisor, and agreed with Internal Audit, through assessment of the relevant risks as to any requirements with regard to the provision and payment of liquidated damages where the contractor fails to meet the terms of the contract - ii.
 That if the contract is not carried out properly or the time limit is not met, the Council can: - Cancel all or part of the contract - Complete the contract - Recover from the contractor, or parent company or insurance, any additional costs in completing the contract - Take other legal action against the contractor - iii.
-In every formal contract for the execution of work or provision of supplies and services, the following clauses or a clause to similar effect shall be inserted: - Every contract must state that all supplies, services or works must comply with any relevant British Standards, British Code of Practice or European equivalent in force at the date of tender - Every contract must state that the Council can cancel the contract and recover any resulting losses if the contractor or their employees or agents, with or without his/ her knowledge: - a) Does anything improper to influence the Council to give them the contract OR - b) Commits an offence under the Bribery Act 2010 or under Section 117(2) of the Local Government Act 1972 and amendments or successor Acts - iv.
+In every formal contract for the execution of work or provision of supplies and services, the following clauses or a clause to similar effect shall be inserted: - Every contract must state that all supplies, services or works must comply with any relevant British Standards, British Code of Practice or European equivalent in force at the date of tender - Every contract must state that the Council can cancel the contract and recover any resulting losses if the contractor or their employees or agents, with or without his/her knowledge: - a) Does anything improper to influence the Council to give them the contract OR - b) Commits an offence under the Bribery Act 2010 or under Section 117(2) of the Local Government Act 1972 and amendments or successor Acts - iv.
 Where there are existing forms of contract available the contracting officer should consider their use, subject to meeting the above minimum requirements - v.
 The Head of Service or delegated officer will determine, through assessing the risks relevant to the contract, if a Performance Bond is required, and the value and conditions to be met by such a Bond (see Financial Procedure Rules)